Drone-archaeology-bonn/YOLO_Archaeology/README.md

 rm -rf Not_five
 ```

+# Datasets

+I created two datasets:
+1. "dataset" contains all 35154 images that are in split_images
+2. "9_background_dataset" contains 2324 images.
+2113 images with class instances and 211 background images

-# Code for creatin the dataset
+# Code for creating the datasets

+I created two datasets:
+1. "dataset" contains all 35154 images that are in split_images
+2. "9_background_dataset" contains 2324 images.
+2113 images with class instances and 211 background images

-## Vulkaneifel/dataset_creation.ipynb
+## Vulkaneifel/file_organisation.ipynb

-Does three things:
+Prepares the given data in split_images and split_featues for further processes by
-1. Renames the tif's in split_images so that they match the feature naming scheme
+1. Renames the TIFF's in split_images so that they match the feature naming convention e.g. "split_images/0001/0001/0001_0001.tif" -> "Images/00001.tif"
-2. Divide the images into a train, validation and test set
-3. Converting the shp files in split_features to GeoJSON
+2. Converting the Shapefiles to GeoJSON e.g. e.g. "split_features/00001/00001.shp" -> "GeoJSON/00001.geojson"

 ## Vulkaneifel/parameter_extraction.ipynb